sara-sabr/ITStrategy/_posts/en/2020-08-12-better-tech-through-microprocurement-p1.md

 However, for this same reason they provide the perfect opportunity for procurement and IT experimentation.

 <p class="tab">
-  Imagine that you manage an IT product and a team member notices a bug in one of the open source components, but doesn't have time to fix it.
+  Imagine that you manage an IT product and a team member notices a non-critical bug in one of the open source components.
+Fixing it would improve usability however the team is currently at capacity.
   What if you could post an opportunity to fix that bug for $2K, select someone to do the work and receive the fixed and tested code within a matter of days?
 </p>

 For the GC, Low Dollar Value is defined within PSPC's [Supply Manual](https://buyandsell.gc.ca/policy-and-guidelines/supply-manual/section/3/60) as contracts where the value is $25K or less for goods or $40K or less for services.
-Most of the spending on goods and services in the GC is on LDV items.
+The vast majority of contracts awarded for goods and services in the GC is on LDV items.
 TBS reports that 92% of 2016 contracts for goods and services were under $25K.

 |                 | **Total Contracts** | **Total Value ($B)** |